open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 reliability, scalability, and observability of their telemetry collection infrastructure.

-At ServiceNow Cloud Observability, we have been running the OpenTelemetry Collector using OTel-Arrow components in our production environment as the primary agent collecting internal telemetry for over a year (i.e., collecting the data we use to observe our own systems), and we have applied what we learned back into improvements in the OTel-Arrow components and the OpenTelemetry Collector itself.
+We have been running the OpenTelemetry Collector using OTel-Arrow components in a production environment at ServiceNow Cloud Observability, as the primary agent collecting internal telemetry for over a year (i.e., collecting the data we use to observe our own systems), and we have applied what we learned back into improvements in the OTel-Arrow components and the OpenTelemetry Collector itself.